FORK FARMS LLC

 After relocating back to Wisconsin, Alex continued his work as program director at Goodwill Industries of North Central Wisconsin and as director of innovation and programs for Feeding America Eastern Wisconsin.
 In 2018, he was a Fox Cities Future 15 winner and featured as Fox Cities Magazine’s ‘Big Idea’.
 Alex currently lives in Appleton, Wisconsin with his wife, son and their dog Maya.

-Ashley Ponschok, Operations
+Ashley Ponschok, Director of Operations

 Ashley has always called the Midwest home.
 Born and raised in the Twin Cities, she relocated to northeast Wisconsin to attend the University of Wisconsin Green Bay where she earned her undergraduate degree in biology and chemistry.
 She decided to stay in the area to remain close to her relatives and of course, the Green Bay Packers.